I’ve been a fan of Home Chef for a while now so I was excited to try out Fresh and Easy, a special line of meals by Home Chef.

 Reusable ice packs and an insulated liner to keep your ingredients cold and fresh.

+Really, my only issue with the packaging was the eco aspect.
 The biggest problem facing the meal kit delivery industry is undoubtedly the amount of waste involved, and I’m sorry to say Fresh and Easy is possibly one of the worst offenders.

-Other companies, such as HelloFresh, have long since made the move to recyclable paper bags for much of their packaging, so it’s discouraging to see Home Chef using so much plastic.
-Instead, the company puts the onus on you, the consumer, to find a place to recycle the bags.
+Other companies, such as HelloFresh, have long since made the move to recyclable paper bags for much of their packaging, so it’s discouraging to see Fresh and Easy using so much plastic.
+Instead, the company puts the onus on you to find a place to recycle the bags.